SuhailArshad1122/add-it/README.md

 "add-it" is our 3rd Assignment, given by Honorable Mr. Rajab and Mr. ID Khan.

 This App is developed using actix-web Framework.
+This app will firstly accept http request and run in browser, secondly this app will add an integer to a number and displays sum on browser.

 ## Getting Started